kryptik-dev/HexPatch/ReadMe.md

-# HEXPATCH - Xbox 360 Patching Tool For BadUpdateExploit
+# HexPatch - Xbox 360 Patching Tool For BadUpdateExploit

 A comprehensive Xbox 360 homebrew application that applies essential patches to enable unsigned code execution and remove various security restrictions to the BadUpdateExploit.